maxzinchenko/react-template-ts/README.md

 # build to /dist folder
 $ yarn build

-# build to /dist folder and run the built app
+# build to /dist folder and run the built app than
-$ yarn build:start
+$ yarn build:n:start
 ```

 ## Checking for the code style exceptions